Siemens Information and Communications Networks Inc. today announced the availability of an Internet telephony

 The power of presence

 The HiPath 8000 is one of the first of what analysts refer to as a second-generation IP phone system.
+It goes beyond merely substituting an Internet Protocol Private Branch Exchange (IP PBX) for a traditional PBX.
+This system takes advantage of presence-based applications, such as instant messaging.

 Ken Landoline, a voice technology analyst with the Robert Frances Group, a Westport, Conn.-based research firm, said that by offering presence-based applications on such a broad scale, Siemens has leapt ahead of many competitors.